 Managing time is very important and this could be done by breaking the larger tasks into smaller steps or actions which you need to take to accomplish each task.
 Divide it into time blocks and try to accomplish each step in the stipulated time.
 Moreover, also set deadlines for each task in terms of minutes, hours or even days so that you know how much time you have and manage accordingly.

 3. De-Clutter Surroundings

 A cluttered surrounding means a cluttered mind.
 Be it your home, your office, your private work space your inbox or your car, it is important that all spaces are de-cluttered.
+Click here- letter boxes singapore to receive letters in an organized way.
 Seeing a mess around you tells your subconscious mind that there is work to be done, which results in pre-occupation of your mind.
 This hinders progress even when working on something totally unrelated, resulting in increased levels of stress.
 In simple words, you need to feel and be in control in order to accomplish your tasks in an effective and efficient way.